samuelcombey/chatgptapi/README.md

 # chatgptapi

-This the basics of what can be done with chatgpt api
+This the basics of what can be done with chatgpt api with python